St. James’s Place (LON:STJ) Stock Rating Reaffirmed by Shore Capital

-Shore Capital reissued their under review rating on shares of St. James’s Place (LON:STJ) in a research note published on Wednesday morning, Digital Look reports.
+St. James’s Place (LON:STJ)‘s stock had its “under review” rating reaffirmed by analysts at Shore Capital in a research note issued to investors on Wednesday, Analyst Price Targets reports.

-A number of other research analysts have also issued reports on the company.
-Peel Hunt restated a buy rating and set a GBX 1,500 ($19.60) price objective on shares of St. James’s Place in a research report on Wednesday, May 26th.
-HSBC lowered St. James’s Place to a hold rating and boosted their price objective for the company from GBX 1,375 ($17.96) to GBX 1,525 ($19.92) in a research report on Monday, June 28th.
-Peel Hunt restated a buy rating and set a GBX 1,500 ($19.60) price objective on shares of St. James’s Place in a research report on Wednesday, May 26th.
-Barclays boosted their price target on St. James’s Place from GBX 1,307 ($17.08) to GBX 1,355 ($17.70) and gave the stock an equal weight rating in a research report on Friday, July 16th.
-Finally, Deutsche Bank Aktiengesellschaft upgraded St. James’s Place to a buy rating and boosted their price target for the stock from GBX 1,440 ($18.81) to GBX 1,620 ($21.17) in a research report on Monday, June 21st.
-Five research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The company currently has an average rating of Hold and a consensus price target of GBX 1,305.22 ($17.05).
+Other research analysts have also issued reports about the stock.
+Peel Hunt restated a “buy” rating and issued a GBX 1,500 ($19.60) price objective on shares of St. James’s Place in a research note on Wednesday, May 26th.
+Barclays lifted their price objective on shares of St. James’s Place from GBX 1,307 ($17.08) to GBX 1,355 ($17.70) and gave the company an “equal weight” rating in a research note on Friday, July 16th.
+HSBC lowered shares of St. James’s Place to a “hold” rating and lifted their price objective for the company from GBX 1,375 ($17.96) to GBX 1,525 ($19.92) in a research note on Monday, June 28th.
+Peel Hunt restated a “buy” rating and issued a GBX 1,500 ($19.60) price objective on shares of St. James’s Place in a research note on Wednesday, May 26th.
+Finally, Deutsche Bank Aktiengesellschaft upgraded shares of St. James’s Place to a “buy” rating and lifted their price objective for the company from GBX 1,440 ($18.81) to GBX 1,620 ($21.17) in a research note on Monday, June 21st.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+St. James’s Place currently has an average rating of “Buy” and an average price target of GBX 1,384.43 ($18.09).

 About St. James’s Place